FastTrackOrg/FastTrack/readme.md

  ![Test](https://github.com/bgallois/FastTrack/workflows/FastTrack_testing/badge.svg) ![Clang Format](https://github.com/bgallois/FastTrack/workflows/Clang%20Format/badge.svg) ![Continous Build](https://github.com/bgallois/FastTrack/workflows/FastTrack_build/badge.svg) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Website](https://img.shields.io/website?style=plastic&url=https%3A%2F%2Fwww.fasttrack.sh%2F)](http://www.fasttrack.sh)

-## Support

-FastTrack, an open-source project developed for high-performance object tracking in videos, is created and maintained by Benjamin Gallois.
-To continue improving the project and adding new features, we rely on donations from the community.
-Your contributions are essential to FastTrack's ongoing development, helping to enhance its capabilities and make it an even more valuable tool.
-If you'd like to support our efforts, you can donate in DOT at 16FNQLaKS46Bd1JX1joxXqrCJ4Nco7uGG4yfWmHxwSr21CMs or ASTR at bBfhJHLMWTpQJKqYQD5RMBKXV66533sCmkKbBWUFipTQkhN.
-Thank you for your support!

 ## About

 Tracking objects in video recordings can be a tedious task, and existing software often comes with drawbacks like high cost, steep learning curves, hardware requirements, and inflexible workflows as the project evolves.